 As I have come to understand the Learning Model, I have come to appreciate the divine role that preparation plays in education and in my everyday life.

 Make It Personal

-Before and during your preparation, think of a question that you could reflect on over the course of the lesson.
-This will help you focus on what you are studying and when the time comes to ponder and prove what you have learned, you will be amazed at the answers you receive.
+Before and during your preparation, think of a question that you can reflect on over the course of the lesson.
+This will help you focus on what you are studying, and when the time comes to ponder and prove what you have learned, you will be amazed at the answers you receive.
 Some of these questions could include:

-- How could you apply this principle in your social, spiritual, or academic life?
+- How can you apply this principle in your social, spiritual, or academic life?

-- How could someone you know benefit from you sharing this information?
+- How can someone you know benefit from you sharing this information?

 - How does this principle relate to what you already know?

 - How will applying this principle bring you closer to Christ?

 When you sufficiently prepare yourself for each lesson and gathering, you can feel confident in your learning, actively participate in discussions, and help others to learn.
 If you do not yet feel that preparation or the Learning Model can help you, I encourage you to pray to gain that understanding and appreciation.
 This understanding might not come immediately, but I promise it will come over time — it has for me.